 Festival of Voice

-NCH are delighted to announce the inaugural Festival of Voice, supported by IPUT Real Estate Dublin and Sing Ireland, to take place from Friday 27th June to Sunday 29th June 2025, at the NCH and throughout the city of Dublin.
+We are delighted to announce the 2nd edition of Festival of Voice, supported by IPUT Real Estate Dublin, taking place from Friday 22nd to Sunday 24th May 2026, at the NCH.

 Date: